careweather/oneil/README.md

 ## Known Issues and Limitations

-* Range/option values are given in base units, *not specified units*.
 * UnitError doesn't tell you what supported units are if you use an unsupported unit.
-* There isn't a way to specify desired output units.
-Units specified on dependent parameters are only used to check that the cooresponding base units match.
 * Scientific notation is supported in value assignments, but not limits.
 It should be supported in expressions, but this hasn't been tested.
 * The Vim syntax highlighter gets *really* slow if you try to paste large amounts of LaTeX in.
 For now, make sure to paste large blocks of LaTeX using a different text editor or temporarily remove the ".on" file extension while you do.
 * The Vim syntax highlighter breaks for the rest of the file after a LaTeX syntax error in a note.
 As a result, the rest of the file will be highlighted as a note.
-* Currently can't use python functions for design overrides.
-* (many more listed in Airtable and Patrick's Notion)
+* Many more.

 ## Troubleshooting

 ### Something funny is happening with angular frequencies and frequencies

 The funny thing about Hz and rad/s is that `1 Hz != 1 rad/s` even though `1 Hz = 1/s` and `1 rad/s = 1/s`.
 You can [thank the International System of Units for this madness](https://iopscience.iop.org/article/10.1088/1681-7575/ac0240).
-To escape this issue, Oneil doesn't recognize the SI definition of Hz.
+To escape this, Oneil doesn't recognize the SI definition of Hz.
 If you specify Hz as a unit, Oneil will internally convert it to rad/s by multiplying by 2 pi.
 If you want to use a frequency in an equation that expects Hz, you need to make sure the equation converts your frequency (rad/s) to Hz.
 For example, instead of `c=lambda*f` for the speed of light, you would use `c=lambda*f/(2*pi)`.

-> As a side note, some people have suggested that this problem is solved if you use `cycles` as a base unit and let `Hz = 1 cycle/s`, but this quickly becomes messy as cycles will get propagated throughout your model.
+> As a side note, some people have suggested that this problem is solved if you use `cycles` as a base unit and let `Hz = 1 cycle/s`, but this quickly becomes messy as cycles will get propagated throughout your model where you don't want it.
 It's much cleaner to convert rad/s to Hz in equations that expect it.

 ### Oneil has a bug